How did analysts grade out the Seahawks’ 2020 NFL draft class?

 What he said: “They needed some help in the front seven in this draft.
 So it should be no surprise that they went defense with their first two picks, taking inside linebacker Jordyn Brooks (27) in Round 1 and defensive end Darrell Taylor (48) in Round 2.
 Brooks really popped on the Texas Tech tape, and I had him No. 32 overall in my rankings.
 Bobby Wagner and K.J.
 Wright aren’t on rookie contracts anymore, so I like the pick to get a young sideline-to-sideline defender and tackling machine.

 “As for Taylor, I thought this was a reach, but he has some solid bend off the edge.
 He was a late riser on many teams’ boards and had surgery on a stress fracture in his shin in January.
-He certainly fits the Seahawks’ type, though, as I wrote on Friday night.
+He certainly fits the Seahawks’ type, though.
 Damien Lewis (69) should compete at one of the guard spots, and DeeJay Dallas (144) is an intriguing running back prospect and a solid Day 3 pick.
 I could see him cutting into Rashaad Penny’s snaps.
 Alton Robinson (148) is an up-and-down edge rusher.
 Tight end Colby Parkinson (133) underachieved, but at 6-foot-7 he has intriguing physical attributes.

 “I’ll stick with the same grade I gave the Seahawks last year, though I like their first pick more than I did in 2019.”